kensanata/just-halberds/Knives.md

 is going to be on their mind.

 So visiting somebody in a library and getting a book is an adventure.
+Who needs the book?
 Who might be opposed?
 Other urchins that didn’t get the job: Urs the bully, with Status-3 (also an orphan but with slightly better Status) and Discipline-1 (which I just assigned).
 He’s not much of a boss, but there’s also Strength-8 (above average) and Brawling-1 (also assigned).
-If Discipline and Brawling are his only skills, he’s 18 years old, two years older than the new characters Alex and Berta are going to make.
+If Discipline and Brawling are his only talents, he’s 18 years old, two years older than the new characters Alex and Berta are going to make.

 Here’s a question for later: Does Urs have friends?
 Does he have enemies?
 Play to find out!
 I have a feeling he probably has a lackey,